pegasystems/pega-helm-charts/charts/pega/README.md

 ### Enabling encryption of traffic between Ingress/LoadBalancer and Pod

-Pega supports mounting and passing TLS certificates into the container to enable TLS during your Pega Platform deployment.
+Using Helm version _____, Pega supports mounting and passing TLS certificates into the container to enable TLS between loadbalancer/ingress and pods during your Pega Platform deployment.
 Pega supports the keystore formats such as .jks, .keystore.
 To mount and pass your TLS certificates, use the `tls` section under `service` to specify the keystore content, the keystore password and the specified ports for https under 'web' tier in the `values.yaml` file using the format in the following example.

 Parameter   | Description   | Default value
 ---         | ---           | ---